malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Represents the data collected by the Defender.
+Represents the data collected by the enforcer.

 ##### `enforcerID` [`required`]

 Type: `string`

-ID of the Defender.
+ID of the enforcer.

 ##### `namespace` [`autogenerated`,`read_only`]